arianlopezc/marcador.io/README.md

 If you decide to submit a CSV file holding events to be processed, keep in mind, while the file is still being processed, any event submitted through the events endpoint will be processed at the same time as the file's events.
 If you expect the events to be processed in some specific order, please keep that in mind.
 The good news is, that no matter how many operations you send, the final value will be the expected one due to the very nature of the operations we run.
 Of course, as long as your requests do not fail due to some validation issue or unexpected error in the API.
 <br/>
 <br/>
 All the events that get submitted through the CSV file and using the endpoints, will be accumulated and processed as fast as possible.
-Make sure to track how many events are left for processing.
+Make sure to check the status of the ongoing import.
 <br/>
 <br/>